Sebokolodi/SkyTiles/README.md

 			The stokes parameter is obtained from the input fits header with crval3/4: 1 is I, 2 is Q, 3 is U and 4 is V.

+#### Rename_tiles Input Definitions:

+    -i:   user must provide path and name of input image to rename.
+    -pf:  user must provide path and prefix name to use for the output image.
+          If no path is provided, the fits file will be saved in the current directory.
+    -v:   You can specify the version number of the output e.g v1 for version 1.
+    -mfs: If file is MFS, you need to use this paramter indicate this.
+This ensures that the extension 't0' is added to the file name, and that the central frequency is calculated accurately.